 5. Planting air purifying plants also soothes the indoor environment.

-7. Use of air purifier indoor also helps in reduction of pollution particles and maintains the AQI.
+7. Use of air purifier indoor also helps in the reduction of pollution particles and maintains the AQI.